splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure-prereqs.rst

 Connect and send your Azure data
 ============================================

-After setting up your account see:
+After setting up your account proceed to:

 * :ref:`azure-connect`
 * :ref:`azure-logs`